-Brendan Rourke, M.A.
+One former student, Brendan Rourke, M.A.
 ‘19, covered the 2019 Pan American Games for Team USA in Lima, Peru, with the Sports Capital Journalism Program.
 His trip was made possible by donors like you.

 “I was immersed in an event bigger than I’ve ever seen.
 A celebration of sports, culture, and everything in between surrounded me.
 I got to catch a glimpse of the daily lives of people that live in another country.
 And I won’t forget a single second of it.” – Brendan Rourke, M.A.
 ‘19

 We are grateful to parents, students, alumni, friends, and supporters of the Department of Journalism and Public Relations.
-Your gift will make an indelible impact to our department and at the School of Liberal Arts, and on our future students.
+Your gift will make an incredible impact to our department and at the School of Liberal Arts, and on our future students.
 Thank you for your support!